 By foot or bike

 The Meeting House is a 10-15 minute walk from Nottingham City Centre.
 There is provision for cycle parking outside the main entrance door to the Meeting House.
-You can also hire a bike on the corner of Clarendon Street and Talbot Street (Location 040): more details are available on the Citycard Cycles website.
+You can also hire a bike on Shakespeare Street nearby: more details are available on the Citycard Cycles website.

 By public transport

 The Friends Meeting House is very near the city centre.
-Nottingham Trent University tram stop is nearby in Goldsmith Street (see map below).
+Nottingham Trent University tram stop is nearby in Goldsmith Street (see map below) on the lines to Hucknall and Phoenix Park.
+The Meeting House is on top of a hill which is less steep via Chaucer Street.
 The trams display and speak the name of each stop as they approach it.
 Tram timetable and fare information is available here.
-Many bus stops are also nearby, on Derby Road, Talbot Street, Wollaton Street and Canning Circus.
+Many bus stops are also nearby, on Talbot Street, Wollaton Street, Derby Road and Canning Circus.
 Public transport information is available from the Traveline website.

 From the Railway Station or Broadmarsh Bus Station

-Take any tram from Station Street near the railway station to Nottingham Trent University tram stop (see above).
+Take any tram for Hucknall, Phoenix Park or Shipstone Street from the Nottingham station stop to Nottingham Trent University tram stop (see above).

 From Victoria Bus Station